Oturehua: Features

 The Otago Central Rail Trail runs through Oturehua, adjacent the Ida Valley Omakau Road.
-The settlement has a number accommodation options.
+The settlement has a number of accommodation options.

 The remnants of the Golden Progress quartz mine are located 2 km east of Oturehua on Rough Ridge.
 These workings are notable as they still retain an intact poppet head, the only surviving one in the Otago goldfields.
 The Golden Progress poppet head was constructed of Australian hardwood and erected later than most, in 1928, which explains its survival.
 The mine was worked by three lignite-fired boilers, two for the poppet head to drive the winding gear and one to drive the battery further down the gully.